-PROGF RAM 1E OU тсо MES PSOs
+l PROGE RAM 1E OU тсо MES PSOs

 COs I 2 3 4 5 6 7 8 9 10 11 12 I 2

 I 3 3

 2 3 3

 3 3 3

 4 2 3

 5 3 2 2 3

 CO(W.A) 3 2 3 2 2 2 2 3 3

-22AGX06 - PRECISION FARMING E QUIPMENT L Т P С 3 0 0 3 PRE - REQUISITE : NIL Course e Objective: use of GIS and GPS systems, to en efficiency. • Evaluate the application and perform use of GIS and GPS systems, to enhance farm machinery and equipmen efficiency. e Outcomes Ident will be able Cognitive Level We in eighta End S ge of Gemes COs ter COI sensors, micr the functionality and application of various ocontrollers like Arduino and Raspberry Pi, in agricultural practices.
-Ap 20% CO2 required for nciples of precision agriculture and the tools its implementation, including GIS and GPS prove farm operations. Ар 2 20% CO3 weed, and ag pecific management techniques for nutrient, ro-chemical management, incorporating data ecision-making processes.
-E 2 20% CO4 and IoT appli use of unmanned vehicles, including drones cations, in agriculture for tasks such as crop on, pest identification, pesticide spraying, and monitoring.
-E 2 20% CO5 and real-time ecision farming concepts, including map-based systems, and their application in site-specific and precision tillage, planting, and harvesting.
-An 2 20%
+22AGX06 - PRECISION FARMING E QUIPMENT L Т Ρ С 3 0 0 3 PRE - REQUISITE : NIL Course e Objective: Analyze the integration of electronics use of GIS and GPS systems, to en efficiency.
+Evaluate the application and perform actuators in precision farming to optin hance farm ma s, mic ry and equip rollers ment , and e Outcomes Ident will be able to Cognitive Level in End S ge of ( Semes inatio ter COI sensors, micr the functionality and application of various ocontrollers like Arduino and Raspberry Pi, in agricultural practices.
+Ap 2 .0% CO2 required for nciples of precision agriculture and the tools its implementation, including GIS and GPS prove farm operations. Ар 2 .0% CO3 weed, and ag ecific management techniques for nutrient, ro-chemical management, incorporating data ecision-making processes.
+E 2 .0% CO4 and IoT applie use of unmanned vehicles, including drones cations, in agriculture for tasks such as crop on, pest identification, pesticide spraying, and monitoring.
+E 2 .0% CO5 and real-time ecision farming concepts, including map-based systems, and their application in site-specific and precision tillage, planting, and harvesting.
+An 2 .0%